sbelakho2/apex-mediation-platform/docs/Internal/AD_PROJECT_CAPABILITY_AUDIT.md

 - Reporting: backend/fraud/internal/reporting/*, FRAUD_REPORTING.md mention reporting flows.
 - Conclusion: Architecture is complete and production-friendly, but the provided “trained” model is not effective.
 Real-world training on labeled events and rigorous offline validation are required before enabling blocking in production.

-### 3) Data and Analytics
+-### 3) Data and Analytics
-- Schemas: data/schemas/clickhouse.sql and postgresql.sql
+- Schemas: backend/migrations/postgres/* and data/schemas/postgresql.sql
   - Include fraud_score, fraud_flags, is_fraudulent across event tables; fraud_events table with indices; fraud rules and alerts in Postgres.
   - Query examples and aggregation indices exist, showing intent for reporting and analysis.
 - Ingestion/ETL: Not exhaustively validated in this audit; backend/services folders include various services, but a dedicated ingestion service for ClickHouse isn’t highlighted here.
 Docker compose exists; more operational verification needed to claim real-time pipelines are production-ready.